Main Menu (Mobile)- Block

 We investigate complex, high-dimensional cortical computations using large-scale neural data.

 We are constantly bombarded with sensory information, and our brains have to quickly parse this information to determine the relevant sensory features to decide our motor actions.
 Picking up a coffee mug or catching a ball requires complex visual processing to guide the given motor action.
-To determine how neurons work together to perform such tasks, we developed techniques to record the activity of 20,000+ neurons simultaneously.
+To determine how neurons work together to perform such tasks, we analyze recordings of 20,000+ neurons.

 We develop techniques to analyze large-scale neural data, and from these analyses, generate hypotheses about how neural circuits compute behaviorally-relevant visual features.

 Some examples of ongoing neuroscience projects in the lab include:

 - Creating a neural atlas of behavioral representations across mice and brain areas [see facemap]

 - Creating data-inspired methods for structure discovery in large-scale recordings [see rastermap]

 - Determining the goals of various visual areas by comparing neural activity to deep neural networks trained on various visual tasks

 - Fitting biologically-plausible deep network models to visual cortical neural activity

 We also work on tools to process large-scale imaging data: